 There’s also the opportunity to grow and take on more work (and more pay!) if you do well.

-7. Put your Research Skills to the Test
+7. Put your research skills to use

 You aren’t wasting time by building up your academic skills.

-Lots of the projects you get to work on will be for corporate companies who need to find out more about whichever industry they are in.
+Lots of the projects you get to work on will be for brands who need to find out more about whichever industry they are in.
 But there are fun projects too, like looking up locations and setting up an itinerary for a group outing or finding the best product in a certain category.

 You’ll get to work with statistics, market research, and lots of data on current trends.